jigx-com/jigx-docs-examples/docs/Components/entity/section.md

 :::
 ::::

 This is another example for display purposes only, but this time without the rows.
-Note the difference in the fields as they now display below each other instead of numerous entity-fields in a row.&#x20;
+Note the difference in the fields as they now display below each other instead of numerous entity-fields in a row.

-**Examples:
+**Examples:**
-Basic **- See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/static-data/section-entity-field-sd.jigx" target="_blank">GitHub</a>.&#x20;
+**Basic**- See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/static-data/section-entity-field-sd.jigx).
-**Compact** - See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/static-data/section-entity-field-sd-compact.jigx" target="_blank">GitHub</a>.
+**Compact** - See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/static-data/section-entity-field-sd-compact.jigx).

-**Datasources:
+**Datasources:**
-**See the full datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx).
-See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/section-entity-field-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/section-entity-field-dd.jigx).

 :::CodeblockTabs
 section-entity-field (static)